 John has over twenty years of experience facilitating workshops.
 His facilitation skills have been written about in The Washington Post.
 He was a residential trainer at the world-renowned Monroe Institute from 1998-2012, where he led 6-day residential programs that explore human consciousness through an audio-based technology model.
 Photo credit Joe Henson

-John has been a featured expert in A&E Biography Channel’s new original series The UneXplained and The Dr. Oz Show.
+John has been featured in A&E Biography Channel’s new original series The UneXplained and The Dr. Oz Show.
 He has conducted live demonstrations of his medical perception on camera as well as before audiences in media and conference settings with sustained levels of accuracy.
 By adapting his perception to medical language he substantiates a heuristic for health care practitioners to develop sensory integration.
 He teaches practitioners how to apply the Kortum Techniques in their patient practice.

 While the implications are far reaching in medical science, John can show anyone how to recognize the body’s visually perceptible language for health and healing.